slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

 <!--
+You Don’t Have to Pick Happiness or Profit
+If you are unhappy, use your pain to fuel you towards the pleasure of something new.

-> *'Anchor yourself - remember who you are, the things you are good at, even when completely different thing. authentic self is a state'*
+> *'Anchor yourself -- remember who you are, the things you are good at, even when completely different thing. authentic self is a state'*

 high expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed